ericcornelissen/eslint-plugin-top/SECURITY.md

 Please do not open a regular issue or Pull Request in the public repository.

-To report a security issue in an unsupported version of the project, or if the latest version of a supported version range isn't affected, please report it publicly.
+If a security issue only affects an unsupported version of the project, or the latest version of a supported version range isn't affected, please report it publicly.
 For example, as a regular issue in the public repository.
 If in doubt, report the issue privately.